akshatk-khurana/French-Pronunciation-Examiner/README.md

 # Écoute-Moi

+## Project Overview

-A French pronunciation examiner for students studying French Beginners or Continuers to practice their speaking portfolio and receive real-time, word-by-word feedback.
+A French pronunciation examiner for students studying French Beginners or Continuers to store their speaking portfolio quewstionsm practice the questions from their portfolio and receive real-time, word-by-word feedback.
+NOTE: The

 ## Features

 The core features of this application are:
 - An authentication system that allows users to securely access their speaking portfolio and logout once finished.
 - A portfolio page which gives users the ability to add, edit and delete existing questions, while viewing their speaking portfolio in its entirety.